 Teaching hospitals are focused on teaching and learning.
 They build modern medicine by using their extensive resources for education and research.
 What does this mean for you as a patient or if you’re someone caring for a loved one in a hospital?
 Some of the pros include:

-- Emphasis on research means innovative treatments or procedures
+- Research means innovative treatments and procedures

 - Specialized surgeries or experimental medical procedures done by top specialists who are involved with research

 - Physicians and surgeons available 24-hours a day

 While there are pros to being a patient in a teaching hospital, there are also cons.
 Each con should be carefully considered when choosing a surgeon to complete your surgery at a particular hospital.

 Teaching hospitals have teams of providers including interns, NPs, PAs, and residents.
 The have more high-tech equipment that is state of the art which pushes clinicians to order unnecessary diagnostics or treatments.
 Consequently, patients may have more tests ordered than otherwise necessary.
 These additional tests can be very invasive and cause more problems than they solve.

 Cutting edge/progressive treatments or procedures do not always equate to long term effectiveness

 Just because something is highly innovative does not always mean that it is effective.
 An innovative treatment may not be right for your particular situation.
 Many innovative treatments being used at teaching hospitals are so new that they have not yet been studied or written about in professional journals.
 This means that they have not yet been proven to provide long term effectiveness.
 This can be a frustrating issue for patients and families.